CookGroups.co.uk

 • Alternative category exposure.
 Whisky, matched betting, NFTs, stocks, crypto.
 This is where House Of Resell is genuinely unique among the UK groups we cover.
 Most members won’t use all of these; the value is having access when you want to explore beyond traditional reselling.

-The honest constraint is breadth-versus-depth.
 A group covering eight categories can’t go as deep on any single one as a specialist could.
-For resellers who genuinely want category exposure, this is an acceptable trade.
-For resellers wanting depth in one vertical, a specialist group serves better.
+That’s a real trade-off worth knowing going in.

 Who it’s for